-Since its foundation in 2006, Worldstream has built a proprietary global network with a total capacity of currently 10Tbit/s (!), with a maximum network utilization of 50 percent to provide customers with high-scalability options and the ability to easily mitigate the impact of distributed denial-of-service (DDoS) attacks.
+Since its foundation in 2006, Worldstream has built a proprietary global network with a maximum network utilization of 45 percent to provide customers with high-scalability options and the ability to easily mitigate the impact of distributed denial-of-service (DDoS) attacks.

 With more than 90% year-on-year revenue growth figures and currently more than 15,000 dedicated servers under management in its company-owned data centers in the Netherlands, Worldstream delivers its security-focused IaaS hosting services to a global customer base which includes cloud service providers (CSPs), managed service providers (MSPs), systems integrators (SIs), broadcasters, Internet service providers (ISPs), independent software vendors (ISVs), SMBs and enterprise companies.